Numb-0/dotfiles/README.md

 7. Tip: if git keeps asking username and pass use --> git remote set-url origin git@github.com:UserName/Repo

-## Ly
+## TuiGreetd
-The display manager config file in dotfiles/.config/ly must be put in /etc/ly/
+The display manager config file in dotfiles/.config/tuigreetd must be put in /etc/greetd/